theTestTube/aws-sam-urlmonitor/README.md

 ## Packaging and deployment

-AWS Lambda NodeJS runtime requires a flat folder with all dependencies including the application.
-SAM will use `CodeUri` property to know where to look up for both application and dependencies:
+AWS Lambda NodeJS runtime requires a flat folder including the application.
+SAM will use `CodeUri` property to know where to look up the application:

 ```yaml
 ...